-This sheet talks about exposure to lisonpril in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This sheet is about exposure to lisinopril in pregnancy and while breastfeeding.
+This information is based on available published literature.
+It should not take the place of medical care and advice from your healthcare provider.

 What is lisinopril?

-Lisinopril is a medication known as an angiotensin-converting enzyme (ACE) inhibitor.
-Ace inhibitors cause relaxation of blood vessels and decrease blood volume, which leads to lower blood pressure.
-Lisinopril is used to treat high blood pressure, protect the kidneys in people with diabetes, and reduce the risk of death during a heart attack.
+Lisinopril is part of a class of medications called angiotensin-converting enzyme (ACE) inhibitors.
+ACE inhibitors help relax blood vessels and lower blood pressure.
+Lisinopril has been used to treat high blood pressure, protect the kidneys in people with diabetes, and lower the chance of death during a heart attack.
 Some brand names for lisinopril are Prinivil®, Qbrelis®, and Zestril®.
-Lisinopril is also available in combination with a diuretic called hydrochlorothiazide (Zestoretic®).
-For additional information on ACE inhibitors, please see the MotherToBaby fact sheet ACE Inhibitors https://mothertobaby.org/fact-sheets/ace-inhibitors-pregnancy/.
+Lisinopril is also available in combination with a medication called hydrochlorothiazide (Zestoretic®).

 I take lisinopril.
 Can it make it harder for me to get pregnant?

-Does taking lisinopril increase the chance for miscarriage?
+Does taking lisinopril increase the chance of miscarriage?

 Does taking lisinopril increase the chance of birth defects?

-When lisinopril, or any ACE inhibitor, is taken during the second or third trimesters of pregnancy, it can cause low levels of amniotic fluid (the fluid that surrounds the baby).
-Low levels of amniotic fluid can lead to health problems for the developing baby.
-Problems can include poor lung and skull development, growth restriction and facial deformities.
+When used after the first trimester, ACE inhibitors such as lisinopril can cause low levels of amniotic fluid (fluid that surrounds the fetus during pregnancy).
+Low levels of amniotic fluid can lead to health problems for the developing fetus.
+Some of these problems include poor lung development, poor growth, poor development of the skull bones, birth defects, and problems with the development of the kidneys.
+In the most severe cases, fetal death could occur.
 ACE inhibitors can also cause low blood pressure and kidney failure in the newborn baby.
-In some cases, the baby has survived the complications after treatment.
-In other cases, the baby has died from these complications.
+There are some cases of babies who have died from these complications.

-There are no studies looking at lisinopril while breastfeeding.
-There are other high blood pressure medications that have been better studied for use while breastfeeding.
-Be sure to talk to your healthcare provider about all of your breastfeeding questions.
+There are no studies looking at the use of lisinopril while breastfeeding.
+This means it is not known what effect, if any, lisinopril could have on a child that is exposed to lisinopril from breastmilk.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

 Please click here for references.